annotation/text-fabric/docs/Create/CreateTF.md

 ### Step 3: map nodes to sets of words

-For each of the higher level nodes `n` (the ones beyond *S*) we have to lookup/remember/compute which words `w` belong to it, and put that in the `oslots` mapping:
+For each of the higher level nodes `n` (the ones beyond *S*) we have to lookup/remember/compute which slots `w` belong to it, and put that in the `oslots` mapping:

 *   *S+1* ~ { 1, 2, 3, ... x, ..., y }